 Women Who Inspire

 We have interviewed many extraordinary and inspiring women.
 In this film we have featured just five of them.

 The Alliance Israélite Universelle

-Our latest film, commissioned by Harif, celebrates 120 years of the Alliance Israélite Universelle schools, and brings together memories of old pupils from Morocco, Lebanon, Egypt and Iraq.
+This film celebrates 120 years of the Alliance Israélite Universelle schools, and brings together memories of old pupils from Morocco, Lebanon, Egypt and Iraq.

-Our 'Seven Stories' film includes extracts from seven interviewees. and gives you a flavour of our interview content.
+Our 'Seven Stories' film includes extracts from seven interviewees and gives you a flavour of our interview content.

 Discover Passover through the eyes of our interviewees.
 In this film learn explore how some of our interviewees and their families prepared and celebrated Pesach in Egypt, Iraq, Lebanon, Tunisia, Morocco, Algeria, and Iran.